Witch Hazel (Looney Tunes): After the Golden Age

 All four of Witch Hazel's original Looney Tunes short cartoons were edited and repurposed into the 1977 television special Bugs Bunny's Howl-oween Special.
 June Foray recorded new and redubbed dialogue for Witch Hazel in the special, including in newly animated content to link the classic clips together into one narrative.

 Witch Hazel made a cameo in the deleted "Pig Head" scene of the film Who Framed Roger Rabbit (1988).
 She is seen flying around on Beelzebub before getting struck by lightning.

 Witch Hazel has appeared in cameos in various Warner Bros. productions, such as the movie Space Jam (1996) and its stand-alone sequel Space Jam: A New Legacy (2021), the video games The Bugs Bunny Crazy Castle 2 (in which she is the primary antagonist), Bugs Bunny: Lost in Time (in which she appears as a boss and also appears on the cover of the game) and Looney Tunes Collector: Alert!
 (2000), one episode each of Animaniacs (in a Rita and Runt episode), The Sylvester and Tweety Mysteries, Pinky and the Brain, Tiny Toon Adventures and Duck Dodgers (which references Broom-Stick Bunny and where June Foray returns to do her voice).
 She was also featured as the lead antagonist in DC Comics' three-issue Bugs Bunny miniseries from 1990 (though at the ending of the storyline, her appearance there is actually revealed to be a disguised Wile E. Coyote).
 She was used as an enemy in Scott Lowenstein's Bugs Bunny Crazy Castle 4 and her silhouette can be seen on the cover of the game.
 Witch Hazel has a cameo in the video game adaptation of Looney Tunes: Back in Action as a painting parodying the Mona Lisa in the Louvre Museum.
 Witch Hazel is also spotted in a MetLife commercial in 2012.

 Witch Hazel also makes a non-speaking cameo appearance in the film Looney Tunes: Rabbits Run.

 Witch Hazel also starred in the New Looney Tunes segments "Finders Keepers, Losers Sweepers", "Hiccups and Downs" and "It's Snout or Never".

 Witch Hazel made her first appearance in the Looney Tunes Cartoons short "Hex Appeal", which is part of a Halloween special titled Bugs Bunny's Howl-O-Skreem Spooktacula.

+Witch Hazel appears in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".
+She is among the Looney Tunes characters guests for the Warner Bros. centennial celebration.